Instructor

 The quartal voicing sound was popularized by McCoy Tyner (1938–2020) in the early 1960s.
 Other players associated with this sound are Chick Corea (1941–2021) and Herbie Hancock.
 These voicings are constructed primarily by stacking perfect 4th intervals.
 However, dominant quartal voicings will contain at least one tritone.
 A quartal voicing can have as few as 3 notes or as many as 6 notes.
 When more notes are included, it is not always possible to use 4th intervals exclusively.
 For example, the classic “So What” voicing that Bill Evans used on Miles Davis’ tune by the same name is a 5-note quartal voicing that contains a major 3rd on top (i.e.: Dm11 “So What” voicing = D–G–C–F–A).

-For today’s lesson, will be playing 5-note quartal voicings using a 2 +3 texture.
+For today’s lesson, we’ll be playing 5-note quartal voicings using a 2 +3 texture.
 Each voicing in the example below is annotated with the specific formula that has been applied.
 To learn more about these quartal voicings and others, check out our Late Advanced Piano Foundations Learning Track (Level 9).

 Quartal Voicings Formulas